syrousseau/qfib/README.md

 # Qfib
 This project is currently under submission.
 The source code will be available soon.

-For more information, you can drop us an email : <br/>
+For more information, you can drop us an email :

 * sylvain.rousseau@telecom-paris.fr
 * corentin.mercier@telecom-paris.fr

 <br/>
-More informations about our researchs : <br/>
+For more informations about our researchs :

 * [Corentin Mercier](https://perso.telecom-paristech.fr/comercier)
 * [Sylvain Rousseau](https://perso.telecom-paristech.fr/srousseau)